eSwatini army called in to curb looting at anti-king riots

 “We have had to call in the army to protect critical national infrastructure and enforce the COVID-19 regulations.
 (But) there has been no martial law,” he added.

-Security forces have dispersed demonstrators with tear gas, gunshots and even low-flying helicopters, prompting diplomats and rights group to urge restraint. read more A curfew has been imposed from 6 p.m. until 5 a.m.
+Security forces have dispersed demonstrators with tear gas, gunshots and even low-flying helicopters, prompting diplomats and rights group to urge restraint.
+A curfew has been imposed from 6 p.m. until 5 a.m.

 “We urge the government to exercise restraint and also maintain the utmost respect for human rights,” the U.S. State Department said on Wednesday.
 “The United States strongly supports ... freedom of peaceful assembly.”